 - A. The literature review shows analysis of the concept.
-(55 marks) - /10 defines the concept using at least 2 different sources - /25 discusses the concept as a whole by describing at least 2 different perspectives\ - / 5 discusses the similarities between the perspectives\ - / 5 discusses the differences between the perspectives\ - / 5 includes references that provide at least 2 different perspectives\ on the concept - / 5 includes at least 6-8 references with a minimum of 2 primary sources - \ A perspective means a theory or model or framework. - B. The concept is applied to your nursing practice (15 marks) - /15 how will you, as a student nurse apply this knowledge to your nursing practice?
+(55 marks) - /10 defines and discusses the concept using at least 2 different sources - /25 discusses the concept as a whole by describing at least 2 different perspectives\ - / 5 discusses the similarities between the perspectives\ - / 5 discusses the differences between the perspectives\ - / 5 includes references that provide at least 2 different perspectives\ on the concept - / 5 includes at least 6-8 references with a minimum of 2 primary sources - \ A perspective means a theory or model or framework. - B. The concept (discussion of your perspective in Section A) is applied to your nursing practice (15 marks).
+Hint: use first person in this section. - /15 how will you, as a student nurse apply this knowledge to your nursing practice?